apache/opendal/website/blog/2023-09-14-owo-1/index.md

 ### Bindings

+#### Cpp

+[`opendal-cpp`](https://github.com/apache/incubator-opendal/tree/main/bindings/cpp) is ready for it's first release!
+Welcome to check it out and give us some feedback.

 #### Haskell

 [`opendal-hs`](https://github.com/apache/incubator-opendal/tree/main/bindings/haskell) is ready for it's first release!
 Welcome to check it out and give us some feedback.